h2oai/h2ogpt/FAQ.md

 # test by running the inference
 ./main -m ./models/7B/ggml-model-q4_0.bin -n 128
 ```
-then adding an entry in the .env file like (assumes version 3 quantization)
+then adding an entry in the `.env_gpt4all` file like (assumes version 3 quantization)
 ```.env_gpt4all
 # model path and model_kwargs
 model_path_llama=./models/7B/ggml-model-q4_0.bin